-Chesa Boudin, the Most Hated of the Progressive Prosecutors
+His Dad Got a Chance at Clemency.
+Then His Baby Was Born.

 I was elected on a very explicit and clear platform to center crime victims, to prioritize resources for healing, and to address root causes of crime.
 In some cases, that absolutely means jail and prison.
 In other cases, we can do far better for public safety.

-Green: You've talked about the systemic nature of crime and the way data should inform criminal-justice policies.
-But looking at those statistics, burglary in San Francisco is up year-over-year.
-Gun crimes are significantly up year-over-year.
-Each of those numbers translates to an individual, to a family, to actual human beings who don't feel safe.
+Green: You’ve talked about the systemic nature of crime and the way data should inform criminal-justice policies.
+But looking at those statistics, burglary in San Francisco is up year over year.
+Gun crimes are significantly up year over year.
+Each of those numbers translates into an individual, into a family, into actual human beings who don’t feel safe.
 It’s hard to talk about systemic change when people are scared of walking around in their own neighborhoods.
-Do you think that as the D.A., you have a responsibility to not only pursue aggressive enforcement, but to also acknowledge that people are scared—and they have a reason to be scared?
+Do you think that as the DA, you have a responsibility to not only pursue aggressive enforcement, but also acknowledge that people are scared—and they have a reason to be scared?

 Boudin: My job is to make sure that San Francisco is safe and that people feel safe.
 Those aren’t always synonymous.
 There’s often a disconnect between what we see in terms of data and how people feel.
 That’s driven by individual experience, social media, and local news coverage as much as it’s driven by any policy that any district attorney could implement.

 I want to be clear about what the data does show.
 It shows that in my first year in office, overall crime fell by about 20 percent.
 Rapes were down by about 50 percent.
 Robberies were down by about 20 percent.
 Assaults down by about 15 percent.
 Auto burglaries down by about 40 percent.
-So, yes, you're absolutely right.
-There are some categories of crime like residential burglaries or like gun violence that have gone up—categories that appropriately make people feel scared.
+So, yes, you’re absolutely right.
+There are some categories of crime, like residential burglaries or like gun violence, that have gone up—categories that appropriately make people feel scared.
 Residential burglaries are scary.
 Gun violence is terrifying.
-[I checked these statistics, and they're accurate.
-They're complicated by the pandemic, but it's hard to know exactly how.
-The pandemic may have lowered rates of crime that typically target people such as tourists (petty theft, break-ins to steal property from rental cars) and increased crimes such as home break-ins.]
+[Editor’s note: I checked these statistics, and they’re accurate.
+They’re complicated by the pandemic, but it’s hard to know exactly how.
+The pandemic may have lowered rates of crime that typically targets people such as tourists (petty theft, break-ins to steal property from rental cars) and increased crimes such as home break-ins.]

 Green: I want to ask you about your relationship with the police.
 Police unions and advocacy groups have spent hundreds of thousands of dollars opposing you and supporting the recall campaign against you.
 You indicted several officers for alleged misconduct, which police advocates took as a slap in the face.
-Do you think that you, as the D.A., can be an effective crime enforcer in San Francisco if the police fundamentally don't want to cooperate with you?
+Do you think that you, as the DA, can be an effective crime enforcer in San Francisco if the police fundamentally don’t want to cooperate with you?

-Boudin: The criminal-justice system requires cooperation from a lot of different agencies—the police and the D.A. to be sure, but also the courts and the Sheriff's department and probation and parole.
-No one agency can hold people who commit crimes accountable or can ensure justice is being served on their own.
+Boudin: The criminal-justice system requires cooperation from a lot of different agencies—the police and the DA, to be sure, but also the courts and the sheriff’s department and probation and parole.
+No one agency can hold people who commit crimes accountable or can ensure justice is being served on its own.
 I have a great relationship with Police Chief [William] Scott and his command staff.
 Many of my line attorneys work every day in court with officers who are out there on the front lines, making arrests and writing reports.
-It's frustrating that the police officer's association in San Francisco has consistently been a source of toxic misinformation and lies in the public discourse.
-We've seen the police union not just spend millions attacking me and other like-minded reformers—they also went after my predecessors.
+It’s frustrating that the police officers’ association in San Francisco has consistently been a source of toxic misinformation and lies in the public discourse.
+We’ve seen the police union not just spend millions attacking me and other like-minded reformers—they also went after my predecessors.
 These tactics have nothing to do with me or my policies and everything to do with a retrograde, reactionary, racist police-union leadership determined to exploit tragedies, undermine criminal-justice reform, and ensure impunity for even those police officers who shoot and kill unarmed Black men.

 Green: Do you think that’s grounds for a city like San Francisco to divert funds away from the police officers—which some people would call defunding the police?

-Boudin: During the height of the Black Lives Matter movement last summer, our mayor and our police chief, both of whom happened to be Black, publicly called for defunding the police.
+Boudin: During the height of the Black Lives Matter movement last summer, our mayor and our police chief, both of whom happen to be Black, publicly called for defunding the police.
 I never joined them in that call.
 My focus has been on maximizing efficiency of tax dollars when it comes to public safety.
-I know there's lots of work police are doing every day in San Francisco that could be done more cheaply, more safely, and more humanely by other people.
+I know there’s lots of work police are doing every day in San Francisco that could be done more cheaply, more safely, and more humanely by other people.
 In 2019, there were about a million calls for service to the police.
 Only about 5 percent of those calls were violent crimes in progress.
-Some significant percentage of those calls were mental-health crises or homeless encampments, issues that distract police from investigating violent crimes or having a quick response time when there's a property crime in progress.
-I am absolutely certain that most San Francisco Police Department officers do not want to spend their time responding to mental-health crises or drug overdoses, and sadly, that's what they're doing right now.
-So it's less about defunding or increasing funding and much more about how we use the tax dollars that are there.
+Some significant percentage of those calls were mental-health crises or homeless encampments, issues that distract police from investigating violent crimes or having a quick response time when there’s a property crime in progress.
+I am absolutely certain that most San Francisco Police Department officers do not want to spend their time responding to mental-health crises or drug overdoses, and sadly, that’s what they’re doing right now.
+So it’s less about defunding or increasing funding and much more about how we use the tax dollars that are there.
 The San Francisco Police Department budget is about 10 times my budget.
-It's over $700 million.
+It’s over $700 million.
 It is a very well-funded police department.
 We need to make sure they have the time and the space to focus those resources on the things that matter most to San Francisco when it comes to public safety.

 Green: There have been two recall campaigns against you.
 Do you think your platform could end up costing you your job?